-The Group recognised goodwill of approximately HK\$13,581,000 in the consolidated balance sheet in connection with 2020 Xinyi Solar Acquisition which was calculated based on the total consideration less the fair value of total identifiable net assets acquired.
-As a result of 2020 Xinyi Solar Acquisition, the Group benefits through the synergies expected to arise after 2020 Xinyi Solar Acquisition because of the close proximity of these projects to other solar farms currently operated by the Group.
+The Group recognised goodwill of approximately HK\$93,933,000 in the consolidated balance sheet in connection with the 2021 Xinyi Solar Acquisitions which was calculated based on the total consideration less the fair value of total identifiable net assets acquired.
+As a result of the 2021 Xinyi Solar Acquisitions, the Group benefits through the synergies expected to arise after the 2021 Xinyi Solar Acquisitions because of the close proximity of these projects to other solar farms currently operated by the Group.
 The goodwill will not be deductible for tax purposes.